andraugust/andraugust.github.io/quantum-3.md

 $$

-This has the form of a diffusion equation with a complex coefficient, which, as we'll show, gives rise to wave-like solutions that spread out over time.
+This has the form of a diffusion equation with a complex coefficient, which we'll show gives rise to wave-like solutions that spread out over time.

-To solve the PDE we use separation of variables.
+Separation of variables is used to solve the PDE.
 The result can be written several ways:

 $$